Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Heal Clause** - The number of times of using healing magic, skills and weapons <= (1 + # of enemy clerics) x [# of total enemy units / 3].
 And this upper bound is denoted as N, where [n] is the integer part of n.
     - For example, if an enemy team consists of 11 units including 2 clerics then N = (1+2) x [11/3] = 3 x 3 = 9.
     - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), HP Infusion (Spellblade TP to HP), Time of Need (White Knight AOE TP to HP), Instill HP (Warlock), Kirin Blowgun, etc.
     - Those granting Renewal are not included.
 Lancet (Dark HP to HP) is not included since it's fair.
 Feral Remedy (human HP to monster HP) is also not included.
+(Similarly other actions costing the user's HP are not included.)
 Drain Heart (Dark) and magic like that which drains HP from others are not included.
     - Necros are counted as "Cleric" and N = (1 + # of enemy clerics) x [(# of initial units + 1/2 # of summoned units) / 3].
 - **Consumable Clause** - The number of times of using consumebles <= [N/2].
 - **Stop Ward Clause** - Equipping the skill Stop Ward is prohibited.